jiaz/resume/jiajizhoucv.md

     I joined Microsoft Commerce Platform after graduation.
 The projects I worked on:

     - Catalog management tool.
-I was the owner of the whole catalog management tool which was a traditional windows form application which talks to a database to manage all products and services sold on Microsoft Commerce Platform.
+I was the owner of the whole catalog management tool which was a traditional windows form application which talks to a database to manage all products and offerings sold on Microsoft Commerce Platform.
     - Windows Azure billing account migration.
-We migrated the windows Azure billing account from an external vendor provided service to our own platform.
+We migrated Azure billing accounts from an external vendor provided billing service to our own platform.
 I was one of the main contributors in the migration project.
-The migration is extremely challenging due to two systems' radical differences on fundamental concepts such as billing and subscription cycle and bad legacy data.
+The migration is extremely challenging due to two systems' radical differences on fundamental concepts such as offering model, billing and subscription cycle and bad legacy data.
 I helped the catalog team to understand the catalog and subscription model discrepancies and implemented the subscription related data migration code.
     - Batch job framework.
 We designed a batch framework to consolidate varies of batch executing jobs.
 I designed and implemented the job configuration and execution flow and several core facilities in the framework.
     - Scale-Out-Unit project.
 I contributed to Account Migration Service, which was used to move one entire account data from one database partition to another.
 The account migration service is the key to the horizontal scalability.